patrik-drean/drean-property-ui/README.md

 5. The app will be available at `https://patrik-drean.github.io/drean-property-ui`

-The current live demo is configured to use the real backend API hosted on AWS App Runner at `https://p7mxmmgxaw.us-west-2.awsapprunner.com`.
+The current live demo is configured to use the real backend API hosted on Railway at `https://drean-property-api-production.up.railway.app`.

 ### Other Free Deployment Options